sharetribe/flex-docs/src/docs/cookbook-events/like-feature/index.md

 ```

-Next, we'll add a function that updates the 'likes' value in listing extended data by calling the Integration API listings/update endpoint.

 ###### Step 2: Add a function that updates the 'likes' value:
+Next, we'll add a function that updates the 'likes' value in listing extended data by calling the Integration API listings/update endpoint:
 ```js
   /**
   * @param {string} listingId